 Summary of the Maricopa Case From a legal standpoint, the most uncomfortable feature of the case of the Maricopa Medical Society is that it went all the way to the Supreme Court without any trial of the facts or real opportunity for the defendants to present their case.
 That is, the whole HMO movement was effectively removed from the hands of physicians by a motion for summary judgment, on a Supreme Court decision, 4 to 3.
 It would be interesting to learn the attitudes of the remaining two Justices who recused themselves, but who could have reversed it.

-Under these contentious circumstances surely the Supreme Court could, even now, find some words to devise a better outcome.
+Under these contentious circumstances, surely the Supreme Court could, even now, find some words to devise a better outcome.
 Price fixing is a per se violation of the act, and there is little doubt that all HMOs now fix prices.
-Only a physician-run HMO can be accused of "fixing" prices too low for competitive reasons, although it has always been arguable how strongly they would naturally compete for indigent patients.
-The Supreme Court may be reluctant to overrule the price fixing part because of the spill-over effect of a century of custom, and the Arizona politics of this case are surely thorny.
+Only a physician-run HMO can be accused of "fixing" prices too low for competitive reasons, although it has always been arguably how strongly they would naturally compete for indigent patients.
+The Supreme Court may be reluctant to overrule the price-fixing part because of the spill-over effect of a century of custom, and the Arizona politics of this case are surely thorny.